 - Use as a quiz, self-check, or test assessing student’s understanding about the topic.

 In addition to a blank copy, the PDF includes worksheets for Prehistoric Art, Mesopotamia, Ancient Egypt, Ancient Greece, Ancient Rome, Byzantine, Romanesque, Gothic, Italian Renaissance, Northern Renaissance, Mannerism, Italian Baroque, Northern Baroque, Rococo, Neo-Classical, Romanticism, Realism, Hudson River School, Impressionism, Post-Impressionism, Fauvism, Cubism, Expressionism, Art Deco, Art Nouveau, Dada, Surrealism, Abstract Expressionism, Pop Art, Minimalism, Performance Art / Happenings, Contemporary Art, Post-Modernism, Islam, China, Japan, Indian, Africa, Oceania, and American Indian.
 If the topic you want is not on the list, just use the blank worksheet and write it in the spot provided.

-If you are a member of The Art Class Curator Resource Library, you can get this lesson and all of my other resources including monthly online teacher trainings for one fee.
+If you are a member of The Curated Connections Library, you can get this lesson and all of my other resources including monthly online teacher trainings for one fee.
 Find out more information at this link.